AdityaBhattacharya1/library-rest-api/README.md

 :: use -d flag to run in background

 :: Tear down
-:: You can also simply press Ctrl + C or ⌘ + C for the same result docker-compose down
+docker-compose down

 :: To be able to edit files, add volume to compose file